calamares/calamares/src/modules/README.md

 The module-descriptor key *command* should have a string as value, which is passed to the shell -- remember to quote it properly.
 It is generally recommended to use a *shellprocess* job module instead (less configuration, easier to have multiple instances).
+There is no configuration outside of the module-descriptor.

+Optional keys are *timeout* and *chroot*.

 `CMakeLists.txt` is *not* used for process jobmodules.